SonicDMG/codebeasts/README.md

 ## Live Demo
 Visit [CodeBeasts](https://codebeasts.lovable.app/) to try it out!

-## Source Code
-Check out the [CodeBeasts GitHub repository](https://github.com/langflow/codebeasts) to see how it works and contribute!

 ## Langflow
 We've included the `Cute_Animal_Generator.json` file which contains the Langflow AI workflow used in this project.
 To use it: